Jump to topic

 A dentist may use a dental onlay on molars that have lost a significant portion of their substance or have a large crack.

-Depending on the break's severity, the cost to fix a broken tooth varies from $300 up to $2,000 without insurance.
+Depending on the break’s severity, the cost to fix a broken tooth varies from $300 to $2,000 without insurance.